Top Tips for Improving Your Sleep Naturally

 Already mourning the end of the weekend and longing for some zzzzzs?

 Wondering how it's actually possible to feel more exhausted after the weekend than you did before it?

 Craving a rest?

-Good sleep is one of the foundations of health, wellness, and beauty.
-It allows our bodies the time to focus on dealing with toxins, regeneration and repair.
-So a good stretch of uninterrupted sleep should be something to aim for if you want to achieve a honestly healthy lifestyle.
+Good sleep is one of the most important foundations of health, wellness, and beauty, as it allows our bodies the time to focus on dealing with toxins, regeneration, and repair.
+So a good stretch of uninterrupted sleep should be something to aim for if you want to achieve an honestly healthy lifestyle.

 Here, we explain a little about the key factors affecting sleep and practical ways to optimize yours.

 First, stick to a schedule.
 When it comes to sleeping, routine can signal to our brains when it's time to sleep or wake.
 That's because our body follows a Circadian rhythm and we all have different needs, so figure out what works best for you and stick to it.
 Being consistent can also reinforce a good sleep-wake cycle.
 Try going to bed and getting up at around the same time every day, even on days off.
 And get as much fresh air and natural light as you can during the day so that when it comes to being in total darkness at night, your brain processes that it's time to sleep.
 However, it is a fine line—if you're not asleep within 15-20 minutes, get up and do something else before trying again.

 Next, make sure you eat well during the day.
 Melatonin is our bodies natural sleep hormone and is manufactured from our "happy hormone" serotonin.
 The release of both of these are triggered by the amino acid tryptophan.
 Amino acids are biologically important organic compounds contained in protein, so to ensure you are getting plenty of amino acids in your diet, consume lots of protein rich foods during the day.
 Organic dairy free yogurt, nuts, seeds, tempeh, beans, wild rice, or quinoa are all great, animal free sources of protein.